Extractive

 Project Outline

 The company plans to use underground mining techniques to extract the ore, which will be concentrated at a facility close to the mine.
 The company claims the majority of the tailings from the mine will be mixed with cement and injected back underground, and the remaining toxic waste will be stored in a tailings dam two kilometres from the mine.
-The concentrated ore will likely be shipped to China for refining and use in a range of consumer and industrial goods, including cars, aeroplanes, and construction materials.

 DPM is a joint venture between Chinese mining conglomerate China Nonferrous Metal Industry’s Foreign Engineering and Construction Co., Ltd. (NFC), and Bumi Resources Minerals, a subsidiary of the Indonesian coal-mining giant Bumi Resources.
 NFC became involved in the project in 2014, when it was selected as the contractor to design and build the mine.
 The company also signed an agreement later that year to buy and distribute most of the mine’s output.
 In October 2018, NFC became an owner in the mine when it bought a 51% stake in DPM.
-The Chinese company JCHX Mining Management has now been contracted to build the mine.

-NFC is part of the China Nonferrous Metal Mining Group (CNMC), a central state-owned enterprise fully owned by the Chinese government.
+NFC’s controlling shareholder is China Nonferrous Metal Mining Group (CNMC), a central state-owned enterprise fully owned by the Chinese government.
 CNMC holds the largest stake in NFC (33.75%), and the remainder of its shares are publicly traded on the Shenzhen Stock Exchange.
 Shares in Bumi Resources Minerals are traded on the Jakarta and Frankfurt stock exchanges.
-The top shareholder of Bumi Resources Minerals is the China Investment Corporation (22.02%), China’s flagship sovereign wealth fund.
-NFC describes DPM as an important project in the company’s efforts to actively implement the Belt and Road Initiative (BRI), but it is unclear if it is covered by China’s bilateral agreement with Indonesia regarding BRI cooperation.
+As of September 2022, the top shareholder of Bumi Resources Minerals was venture capital firm Emirates Tarian Global, followed by PT Bumi Resources, holding a 20% stake.
+In turn, PT Bumi Resources is majority owned by Indonesian conglomerate Salim Group, although the China Investment Corporation, China’s flagship sovereign wealth fund, holds a 10% stake.

 Bumi Resources has also received financing from Chinese banks and financial institutions.
 In 2017, after defaulting on loan repayments, Bumi Resources entered into a debt restructuring agreement with its lenders, including China Investment Corporation (CIC) and China Development Bank (CDB).
 The lenders could choose different ways of restructuring, including issuance of shares or issuance of new debt instruments.
 CIC chose to acquire equity shares while CDB chose to reschedule its debt under new terms.
 As part of this restructure, both CIC and CDB also took seats on Bumi Resource’s board of directors.